livingdocsIO/documentation/content/guides/integrations/desknet/index.md

 Along with manually dragging stories from the side bar on to the page to create teasers, it is also possible to register a document create flow to update or re-generate the content for the current document.

 This feature should be considered beta.
-It is likely that we will refactor this in the future because the `registerCreateFunction` and `create` naming is not ideal for this scenario, where we are actually updating or generating content.

 #### Register Create Function